Healthcare.gov coming July 1

 He joins fellow AHCJ board member Julie Appleby, who covers the health care industry, state and national efforts to change the U.S. health system, ways that consumers and employers try to deal with rising costs and other topics.

 In 2004-05, Galewitz was a Kaiser Media Fellow and spent the year researching and writing about community solutions to the uninsured.
-He has been a national heath writer with The Associated Press and worked a health writer for The Patriot-News in Harrisburg, Pa.
+He has been a national health writer with The Associated Press and worked a health writer for The Patriot-News in Harrisburg, Pa.
 He has contributed to several national magazines, including Self, Redbook and Glamour.
 Galewitz has won a number of awards for his work.

 Kaiser Health News is a new, independent news service that will provide coverage of health policy issues.
 It is funded by the nonpartisan Kaiser Family Foundation.